kinosal/web-analyzer/README.md

 └── ...
 ```

-The basic app structure includes a User model, API routes with endpoints to retrieve information about users, minimal error handling, a simple index page as well as some database configuration and unit testing setup.
+The basic app structure includes a User model, public as well as secured API routes with endpoints to retrieve information about users, minimal error handling, an index page as well as some database configuration and unit testing setup.
 The template uses PostgreSQL databases for development and production and SQLite for testing.

 ## Environment